erwanjouan/jenkins-codebuild/README.md

 # jenkins-codebuild

-A Guthub PAT Token should be generated and added to Source configuration in CodeBuild Console.
+A GitHub PAT Token should be generated and added to Source configuration in CodeBuild Console.